Dale Hunter: Pierre Turgeon incident

 Late in the deciding Game 6 of the 1993 Patrick Division Semifinals between the Capitals and New York Islanders, Pierre Turgeon stole the puck from Hunter and scored, putting the game out of reach.
 Hunter, who was trailing Turgeon on the play, checked Turgeon from behind well after the goal as he started to celebrate.
 Turgeon sustained a separated shoulder from the hit, causing him to miss all but Game 7 against the Pittsburgh Penguins in the second round, as well as most of the series against the Montreal Canadiens in the conference finals.
 New NHL Commissioner Gary Bettman, who had earlier promised to crack down on violence, suspended Hunter for the first 21 games of the 1993–94 season—at the time, the longest suspension in league history for an on-ice incident (in terms of games missed).
-Although at the time he claimed that he had not realized Turgeon had scored, years later Hunter finally admitted that he'd gone too far.